Awesome WAF

 Response headers may contain

-keywords.Blocked response page contains the following text snippet:
+SucuriorCloudproxykeywords.Blocked response page contains the following text snippet:

-Access Denied - Sucuri Website Firewall
+Access Denied - Sucuri Website Firewalltext.Reference to

-URL.Sometimes the email
+https://sucuri.net/privacy-policyURL.Sometimes the email

-.Contains copyright notice
+cloudproxy@sucuri.net.Contains copyright notice

-;copy {year} Sucuri Inc
+;copy {year} Sucuri Inc.

 Response headers contains

-header along with normal requests.
+X-Sucuri-IDheader along with normal requests.

 Synology Cloud